akoen/clp-anki/README.md

 ### Known bugs
 - References do not work and will show up as **??** in cards.
 Unfortunately, there is nothing that can be done about this.
-- A few cards important external images and will fail to build.
+- A small number of cards import external images and will fail to build.
 This is being worked on.

 ## Installation

 Unfortunately, it is rather... complex to run this script since much massaging must be performed to get Anki to cooperate.
-This should be everything that's needed to get this set up on Linux, but if you encounter any difficulties feel free to submit an issue or contact me at [my website](alexkoen.com).
+This should be everything that's needed to get this set up on Linux, but if you encounter any difficulties feel free to submit an issue or contact me at [my website](https://www.alexkoen.com).

 ### Install the macros